johnsonabigail/eco395m-exercises/exercises1.md

 early and mid 1900s.
 By the 2010s, however, the average age is back up to around 23.](Figs/swimageplot-1.png)

+The average age of all Olympic swimmers in the early 1900s is around 27 years old.
+However, the average age dips to around 20 during the early and mid 1900s.
+By the 2010s, however, the average age is back up to around 23.

 <br> <br> ![The average age for male Olympic swimmers starts around 16
 years old in 1900, but shoots up to about 32 in 1925 before dropping back to about 20.
 By the 2010s, the average male age is about 24.
 Meanwhile, for female Olympic swimmers, the average age is starts around 16 in 1925 and stays on an upward trend to around 22 in the 2010s.](Figs/swimageplot2-1.png)

+The average age for male Olympic swimmers starts around 16 years old in 1900, but shoots up to about 32 in 1925 before dropping back to about
+20. By the 2010s, the average male age is about 24.
+Meanwhile, for female Olympic swimmers, the average age is starts around 16 in 1925 and stays on an upward trend to around 22 in the 2010s.

 <br> <br>